QSOLKCB/SPECTRAL/SMBH/README.md

-# SPECTRAL SMBH Analogue Laboratory 1.0
+# SPECTRAL Optical Black-Hole Analogue Sonifier 1.0

 **A zero-install, browser-native laboratory for sonifying photon-sphere and whispering-gallery mode families from Xu et al.'s curved optical microcavity, with an explicitly separate Kerr 220 extension.**